 Tape's high price tag was one reason Steve Weatherford, IT director at Revenue Science, Bellevue, WA, got rid of it two years ago.
 Revenue Science analyzes customers' Web site traffic for ways to improve ad revenue and, in doing so, collects several hundred gigabytes of new Web log data daily.
 For security reasons, the data is kept for only 90 days.
 "Tape was really expensive because of the turnover of our data," says Weatherford.
 "Plus, if we had to delete the data for security reasons, that was hard to do."

 These days, Revenue Science backs up its data using its BlueArc NAS arrays' snapshot capabilities and then replicates it to a remote data center in Seattle.
 Because the firm is taking point-in-time snapshots of the data, Weatherford doesn't worry too much about replicating corrupted data.
-For internal applications like Exchange, Revenue Science uses Avamar Technologies' Axion
+For internal applications like Exchange, Revenue Science uses Avamar Technologies' Axion software to back up to a remote site.

 For rural organizations, it's the shipping of tape that's problematic.
 "We're in a fairly remote area," says Todd Pittman, IT director at a bank in Chalen, WA; the closest major metropolises (Seattle and Spokane) are both three hours away.
 "Finding a courier, the expense and worrying [if] they made it was a pain in the neck," he says.